-Not only is there telling about emotion (“They made Caylee feel bad”) but the writer here (me) is hitting the reader over the head with the coming of age theme of growing up and tempering expectations.
+Not only is there telling about emotion (“They made Caylee feel bad”) but the writer here (me) is hitting the reader over the head with the coming of age theme of growing up and tempering expectations (more on writing kid characters here).
 Yawn.
 Notice that we don’t have a concrete place yet, nor do we have a specific time (it’s the first day of school but is the character at home in the early morning, on her way to homeroom, reflecting on it at night, etc. etc. etc.).

 The reader is in limbo and, without any additional action that could potentially make this clunker of an opening go down more smoothly, there’s really nothing here to hold on to in any serious way.

-Starting Your Novel with the Specific and Well-Defined
+How to Begin a Novel the Specific and Well-Defined

 Caylee tried to close her locker but the stupid thing stuck.
 Only five minutes before homeroom on yet another “first day of school” that she was supposed to be so excited about.
 She imagined what it would be like to walk in late and have everyone staring at her.
 Suddenly the brand new white toes of her brand new pink Converse felt fake–like she was obviously trying way too hard.
 She kicked the locker door closed and scuffed her right shoe.
 Great.
 A visual reminder of how perfect-seeming days usually ended in disappointment.

-Try Starting Your Novel with a Sense of Time, Place, and Character
+How to Begin a Novel With a Sense of Time, Place, and Character

 A bit melodramatic, perhaps, but we know exactly when and where we are, and I’m still working with some of the same emotions and ideas.
 Notice how the much more specific thoughts about them really help do away with that limbo/hazy/floaty feeling inspired by vague statements like “the eventual disappointment of growing up” and “First days of school were always the worst.”
 These same issues have now become much more specific to the time and place, and also to the character.

-Make sure that, within the first two paragraphs, the reader can always point to exactly where and when your story starts.
+Make sure when beginning a novel, within the first two paragraphs, the reader can always point to exactly where and when your story starts.
 If you need a lot of time to get to grounding your reader, you haven’t found your beginning just yet.

-Are you struggling with starting your novel?
+Are you struggling how to begin a novel?
 Hire me as your novel editor and I’ll help you develop a compelling opening.

-This post is about three things: how to show an interruption in dialogue, writing an interruption, and narrative interruption in general.
+This post is about three things: how to show an interruption in dialogue, how to write an interruption, and narrative interruption in general.